gardhr/entropis/README.md

 `entropis.set(passphrase, domain, password)`

-Securely stores the password for a given domain within the internal state of the `entropis` object using a master passphrase.
+Securely stores the password for a given domain within the internal datastore using a master passphrase.
 Returns the updated base64 representation of the datastore.

 `entropis.remove(passphrase, domain)`

-Securely deletes the entry for a given domain within the internal state of the `entropis` object using a master passphrase.
+Securely deletes the entry for a given domain within the internal datastore using a master passphrase.
 Returns the updated base64 representation of the datastore.

 `entropis.get(passphrase, domain)`

-Securely retrieves the password for a given domain from the internal state of the `entropis` object using a master passphrase.
+Securely retrieves the password for a given domain from the internal datastore using a master passphrase.
 If `domain` is null, an object containing all passwords in the datastore is returned.

 `entropis.clear(passphrase)`

-Deletes the internal datastore of the `entropis` object protected by a master passphrase.
+Deletes the internal datastore protected by a master passphrase.
+(Note: If `passphrase` is null, the internal state is unconditionally reset.)

+`change(oldphrase, newphrase)`

+Re-encodes the internal datastore protected by master passphrase `oldphrase` with the new passphrase `newphrase`.

 ## License